lfir/http-validator/README.md

 ### Notes

-Run schedule can also be set through a separate configuration file (restart required).
+- Run schedule can also be set through a separate configuration file (restart required).
+- Header values can contain spaces (i.e. for User-Agent, it's only disallowed by the schema currently).

 Next steps: